rbrtbrnschn/community-project/README.md

 [Download & Install Node.js](https://nodejs.org/en/download/)
 - Fork this repository
 - `clone` your forked version to your pc
-- `cd community-project && npm run dev-install `
+- `cd todohub && npm run dev-install` go into the directory and install dependencies
+- `git checkout -b local` create a new branch for your _local_ development
 - rename SAMPLE.env to .env
 - replace server/SAMPLE_CONFIG.js with **config.js** downloaded from trello
 ### ``` npm run dev ```